flyingwolf1701/cryptotrader/architectum/scripts/README.md

-# Archetectum Scripts
+# Architectum Scripts

-This folder contains utility scripts for managing and documenting the Archetectum project.
+This folder contains utility scripts for managing and documenting the Architectum project.

 ---